Skip to main content

 Click the [Preview] button in the upper right corner of the rule editing page to confirm the display, and you can see that the label has been changed.
 Image from Gyazo

 Add a new link to the side menu.
-In this tutorial, we will display the menu under "Posts" as "Post Categories" between "Posts" and "Media".
+In this tutorial, we will add a menu called "Post Categories" between "Posts" and "Media".

 Image from Gyazo